Leaky Gut and Autoimmune conditions

 Gut health has always been at the heart of nutritional therapy and research focusing on the intestinal lining, its ‘barrier function’ and its resident microflora, is giving strength to the argument that an overly leaky gut lining can both trigger and perpetuate autoimmune conditions.Read more

-In terms of the gut, when properly digested food nutrients are absorbed in the intestines, they will be deemed harmless and well tolerated.
-But if the gut is inflamed or damaged, and therefore overly leaky, it may give passage to larger, only partially digested food particles, or even viruses, bacteria and their by-products, and these will trigger immune reactions.
-In the genetically susceptible, this can raise risk of autoimmunity because if the protein structure of the invading particles are similar enough to the protein structure of any host tissue – the immune system may play safe and attack both.
+In terms of the gut, when properly digested food nutrients are absorbed in the intestines, they will be deemed harmless, well tolerated and shouldn’t provoke an immune response.
+But if the gut is inflamed or damaged, and therefore becomes overly leaky, it may give passage to larger, only partially digested food particles, or even opportunistic viruses, bacteria and their by-products, and these can all trigger immune reactions.
+In the genetically susceptible, this reaction can raise risk of autoimmunity because if the protein structure of the invading particles are similar enough to the protein structure of any host tissue – the immune system may opt to play safe and attack both.

-Nutritional therapy has a good evidence base for restoring gut mucosal health and a diverse healthy microbiome, which helps to stem the flow of triggering antigens, and if caught early enough can reverse the progression of some autoimmune pathology.
+Nutritional therapy has a good evidence base for restoring gut mucosal health, which along with supporting a diverse healthy microbiome, can help to restore good barrier function, stemming the flow of triggering antigens, and if caught early enough can even reverse the progression of some autoimmune pathology.

 Functional testing can now assess the health and diversity of an individual’s gut microbiome, as well as the integrity of their gut lining.
 To find out more about how we can help investigate and support your autoimmune health issues, please contact us or book an initial appointment.